Boa constrictor: Reproduction and development

 During the breeding season, the female boa constrictor emits pheromones from her cloaca to attract males, which may then wrestle to select one to breed with her.
 During breeding, the male curls his tail around the female's and the hemipenes (or male reproductive organs) are inserted.
 Copulation can last from a few minutes to several hours and may occur several times over a period of a few weeks.
 After this period, ovulation may not occur immediately, but the female can hold the sperm inside her for up to one year.
 When the female ovulates, a midbody swell can be noticed that appears similar to the snake having eaten a large meal.
 The female then sheds two to three weeks after ovulation, in what is known as a post-ovulation shed which lasts another 2–3 weeks, which is longer than a normal shed.
 The gestation period, which is counted from the postovulation shed, is around 100–120 days.
 The female then gives birth to young that average 15–20 inch in length.
 The litter size varies between females but can be between 10 and 65 young, with an average of 25, although some of the young may be stillborn or unfertilized eggs known as "slugs".
 The young are independent at birth and grow rapidly for the first few years, shedding regularly (once every one to two months).
 At 3–4 years, boa constrictors become sexually mature and reach the adult size of 6–10 ft, although they continue to grow at a slow rate for the rest of their lives.
 At this point, they shed less frequently, about every 2–4 months.

 Captivity

-This species does well in captivity, usually becoming quite tame.
-It is a common sight in both zoos and private reptile collections.
-Though still exported from their native South America in significant numbers, they are widely bred in captivity.
-When kept in captivity, they are fed mice, rats, rabbits, chickens, and chicks depending on the size and age of the individual.
-Captive life expectancy is 20 to 30 years, with rare accounts of over 40 years, making them a long-term commitment as a pet.
+Though still exported from South America in significant numbers, they are widely bred in captivity.
+Captive life expectancy is 20 to 30 years, with rare accounts of over 40 years.
 The greatest reliable age recorded for a boa constrictor in captivity is 40 years, 3 months, and 14 days.
 This boa constrictor was named Popeye and died in the Philadelphia Zoo, Pennsylvania, on April 15, 1977.
-Proper animal husbandry is the most significant factor in captive lifespan; this includes providing adequate space, correct temperatures and humidity, and suitable food items.

 Up to 41.5% of captive boas test positive for eosinophilic inclusion bodies.